This description is developed from a multiplicity of discussions and from the suggestion,

 I have described in the previous and in this chapter the procedures in the real Stirling process.
 This may confuse some readers with some knowledge in thermodynamics if they do not differentiate correctly between the the real one and the ideal Stirling process.
 For deepening their knowledge these readers like the site: "The Stirling process from thermodynamic view" as well as "basis for computing the heat flows, work output and dynamics of an a-type Stirling Engine" with the program "STMOT2" on this homepage.

-Stirling engine with correct thermo-dynamic relations, Michael Abendschön (e-mail: )
+Stirling engine with correct thermo-dynamic relations and some diagrams, Michael Abendschön

-has made from some engine data, which I calculated with my program "STMOT2".
+some engine datas, which I calculated with my program "STMOT2".

 I am connected to him to big thanks to be able to publish his work here.
 This animation becomes visible in browsers,